noahjillson/UNIX-Shell/README.md

 A basic UNIX shell written in C. The shell supports basic job control, pipes, and signal handling (SIGTSTP [ctrl+z], SIGINT [ctrl+c], and SIGQUIT [ctrl+d]).

 ## Building
 Compilation and execution of the shell are handled within the `Makefile`.
-The shell can be compiled using either `make` or `make wsh`, and the entire shell can be launched using `make run`.
+The shell can be compiled using either `make` or `make ush`, and the entire shell can be launched using `make run`.

 Additionally, the source can be packed into a tar using `make pack`.